-- 1. If a scholar must be away for a trip, a note from a parent is required at least seven (7) days in advance. - 2.
+- 1. If a scholar must be away for a trip, a Planned Absence Form is required to be filled out by a parent at least seven (7) days in advance. - 2.
 It is the responsibility of the scholar to obtain the proper form from the office and circulate it to the appropriate teachers.
 Teachers will sign and indicate the work to be completed, which must be submitted upon return to receive credit.